decentraland/old-documentation/_posts/general/DAO/Overview/2021-06-18-requesting-grants.md

 *   **Tier 1:** $500 - $1500 USD in MANA
 *   **Tier 2:** $1500 - $3000 USD in MANA
 *   **Tier 3:** $3000 - $5000 USD in MANA
+*   **Tier 4:** $5,000 - $60,000 USD
+*   **Tier 5:** $60,000 - $120,000 USD
+*   **Tier 6:** $120,000 - $240,000 USD

-Tiers 1 and 2 are paid via a direct transfer to the beneficiary address provided within 7 days of a grant receiving approval from the DAO.
+Tiers 1 and 2 Grants are paid via a direct transfer to the beneficiary address provided within 7 days of a grant receiving approval from the DAO.

-Tier 3 is paid via a vesting contract with a one month cliff.
+The rest of the Tiers Grants are paid via a vesting contract (3 or 6 months depending on the Tier) with a one month cliff in MANA or stablecoin.

 #### Title